iluvjava/Python-JS-Csharp-ClusterFuck/README.md

     js = json.dumps(parameters) # construct the json response.
     resp = Response(js, status= 200, mimetype="application/json")
     return resp  # the client want the returned object.

+    request.args # parameters for the get requests. url_for("function_routehandle", key=vals)
+        - when call under the context of executing scirpt:
+            - if parameters is part of the url, it will be ther
+            - if not,
+                - the paramters will be in the key and val of the request to the rounted endpoint.
     ```